Compute

 Rate Limit

 The number of requests allowed from a website visitor in the rate limit period.
-If the number of requests exceeds the rate limit, WAF takes the action you configure for Protective Action.
+If the number of requests exceeds the rate limit, the system takes the action you configure for Protective Action.

-All WAF instances: Requests to on one or more WAF instances will be counted together according to the rate limit mode you select.
-By default, requests to each WAF instance are counted.
-If you enable this, WAF will count requests to all your WAF instances for triggering this rule.
-To enable user-based rate limiting, Per user or Other (Referer must be configured) instead of Per IP address must be selected for Rate Limit Mode.
-This is because IP address-based rate limiting cannot limit the access rate of a specific user.
-However, in user-based rate limiting, requests may be forwarded to one or more WAF instances.
-Therefore, All WAF instances must be enabled for triggering the rule precisely.
+Global: Requests to one or more nodes will be aggregated according to the rate limit mode you select.
+By default, requests to each node are counted.
+If you enable this option, the system will count requests to all nodes for triggering this rule.
+To enable user-based rate limiting, select Per user or Other (Referer) instead of Per IP address for Rate Limit Mode.
+IP address-based rate limiting cannot restrict the access rate of a specific user.
+However, with user-based rate limiting, requests may be forwarded to one or more nodes.
+Select Global to count requests to all nodes.

 Protective Action